salamiola/pysphere-assignment-1/README.md

 # pysphere-assignment-1
-This is my new Python journey
+This is my first code in Python Programming journey.